"

 2. “Home on the Range”

-In this chapter, you may have noticed some unfamiliar symbols (see Example 5.2.8 and Practice 5.2B.2).
-These unfamiliar symbols are called musical ornaments.
-A musical ornament, or embellishment, is an added note or notes that decorates the main note.
-It can be represented by a small note or by a symbol.
+In this chapter, you might have noticed some unfamiliar symbols, such as the zigzag symbol in Chopin’s Minute Waltz.
+These symbols are called musical ornaments.
+A musical ornament, or embellishment, is an added note or notes that decorate the main note.
+It can be shown by a small note or a symbol.

-There are more ornaments than the ones in Example 5.7.1 and ornaments have changed meaning throughout the centuries.
+There are more ornaments than those in Example 5.7.1, and ornaments have changed meaning over the centuries.
 In this chapter, we will only cover these five ornaments and the most common ways to perform them.

 Example 5.7.1.
 Ornaments